Aston Villa F.C.: Relative decline and first relegation (1920–1939)

 Following relegation to the Second Division, the Villa board brought back the ageing former club chairman Fred Rinder, who said on his return "Villa have been a great club, are still a great club, and always will be a great club".
 He was vocal in his criticism of the board for its "almost total neglect of the reserve team, instead relying on paying big fees for ready made players".
 He believed that this change in policy from scouting and developing young homegrown talent led to a decline in the club's culture and style of play, which alongside a tolerance of ill-discipline in the players led to Villa's relegation.
 Rinder's first act was to travel to Austria to recruit the progressive coach Jimmy Hogan as manager.
 Within two seasons, Hogan had guided Villa back to the top flight as Second Division champions playing attractive free-flowing football.
 Hogan outlined his philosophy: "I am a teacher and lover of constructive football with every pass, every kick, every movement an object."
-He used to tell his players that "football was like a Viennese waltz, a rhapsody. one-two-three, one-two-three, pass-move-pass, pass-move-pass.".
-Unfortunately, the Second World War ended Hogan's project to restore Aston Villa to the top of the English game.
+He used to tell his players that "football was like a Viennese waltz, a rhapsody.
+One-two-three, one-two-three, pass-move-pass, pass-move-pass."
+However, the Second World War ended Hogan's project to restore Aston Villa to the top of the English game.